learn-co-students/playlister-sinatra-v-000/TUTORIAL.md

   end
 end
 ```
 After migrating our table we are getting a new error message `unknown attribute 'artist' for Song`.
 This means we created our song and artist models but did not associate them.
 Lets thing about this for a minute.
 An artist can `has_many` songs and a song `belongs_to` an artist.
 Whenever we have a `belong_to` in our model we also have to add a foreign key to to that table.
 For us that means we need to add `artist_id` column to our songs table.
-To do this we need to alter our `songs` table.
-But we cannot just go to our existing migration and add a column.
-We need to write a new migration which adds the the new field by typing `rake db:create_migration NAME=add_artist_to_songs` this again will just give us a outline of our migration.
-To add `artists_id` to your table, your migration file should look like this.
+To do this we need to alter our migration by typing `rake db:create_migration NAME=add_artist_to_songs`

 ```ruby
 class AddArtistToSongs < ActiveRecord::Migration